xplusplusai/fo-semantic-mcp/README.md

 🚀 **The ultimate Model Context Protocol server for Microsoft Dynamics 365 Finance & Operations development**

-**Supercharge your AI coding assistant** with deep F&O knowledge!
-This MCP server enables AI agents in Cursor IDE, VS Code, and Claude Desktop to automatically query 50,000+ F&O artifacts, analyze local source code, and find relevant examples for your current development task.
+**Enable true AI pair programming for F&O development!** This MCP server supercharges your AI coding assistant with deep F&O knowledge, enabling AI agents in Cursor IDE, VS Code, and Claude Desktop to automatically query 50,000+ F&O artifacts, analyze local source code, and find relevant examples for your current development task.

 🤖 **How it works:** When you're building F&O extensions, your AI assistant can now automatically:
 - Find similar implementations and patterns in existing F&O code